KieranMcCormick/BeagleBoop-Game/README.md

-Starting the game automatically on boot:

-1. Pull latest version of project from master
 - note - The latest version can only be ran from root directory

-2. Build project to your public folder
+1. Build project to your public folder

-3. Copy gameTest, audio folder, and name.txt config file to ~/
+2. Copy gameTest, audio folder, and name.txt config file to ~/

-4. Make the service shell script: cd ~/ nano beagleboop.sh
+3. Make the service shell script: cd ~/ nano beagleboop.sh